TOTALTECH-CONSULTING/TotalTech-Constuling-Website/src/content/blog/the-4-phases-of-the-presales-deal-life-cycle-engage-evaluate-envision-ensure.md

 ## Conclusion

 The presales deal life cycle—comprising the phases of **Engage, Evaluate, Envision, and Ensure**—plays a pivotal role in successfully closing deals.
-By understanding the prospect’s needs, designing tailored solutions, and addressing objections, SE's guide the sales process, increase the chances of closing deals, and build lasting relationships with clients.
+By understanding the customer’s needs, designing tailored solutions, and addressing objections, SE's guide the sales process, increase the chances of closing deals, and build lasting relationships with clients.

-Each phase of the presales cycle provides a strategic opportunity to demonstrate value, engage with the prospect, and differentiate from the competition.
+Each phase of the presales cycle provides a strategic opportunity to demonstrate value, engage with the customer, and differentiate from the competition.
 A well-executed presales process helps close more deals faster, ensuring both customer satisfaction and business growth.